Exemocaro/CERN_Coding_Exercises/README.md

 -pkg3
 ```

-Notice how the pkg3 is installed before pkg2 in the first case and after in the second case.
-As such, the pkg2 looks like it has no dependencies.
+Notice how the pkg2 is installed before pkg3, with pkg3 as its dependency in the first case; whilte it's installed after it in the second case, and as such, the pkg2 looks like it has no dependencies.

-But since the point of the exercise is to "reconstruct the full dependency graph", i had to write it in a way that the order of the packages doesn't matter.
+But since the point of the exercise is to "reconstruct the full dependency graph", I had to write it in a way that the order of the packages wouldn't matter.
 For that, when checking for each dependency of a package, I added it to a "seen" list.
 That list couldn't be the same for each branch, so I used the copy() method to solve that.

 ## Environment Setup